MohssineX/studytimer/README.md

 | ------ | ---------------------------------------------------------|
 | err101 | Invalid timer Maximum allowed is 1440 minutes (24 hours) |
 | err102 | Invalid input (integer numbers only)                     |

-## Notes

-The alarm sound requires a working audio playback system on your device.

 ---